brownrb/myFP2EFirmware/README.md

-# myFP2E Firmware for ESP32 and ESP8266
+# myFP2E Firmware for ESP32 and ESP8266 myFP2 Controllers
 This is the firmware for the myFocuserPro2E ESP8266 and ESP32 focus controller projecta on Sourceforge. https://sourceforge.net/projects/arduinoascomfocuserpro2diy/files/myFocuserPro2E/ https://sourceforge.net/projects/myfocuserpro2-esp32/